Emma Stone: Rise to prominence (2010–2013)

-The Amazing Spider-Man, Birdman, and Broadway (2012–2015)

 Stone turned down a role in the action comedy 21 Jump Street after signing on to Marc Webb's 2012 film The Amazing Spider-Man, a reboot of Sam Raimi's Spider-Man series.
 She portrayed Gwen Stacy, the love interest of the titular superhero (played by Andrew Garfield).
 Stone returned to her natural blonde hair color for the role, having dyed it red previously.
 She admitted to having never read the comics, and therefore felt responsible to educate herself about Spider-Man: "My experience was with the Sam Raimi movies ...
 I always assumed that Mary Jane was his first love", adding that she was only familiar with Stacy's character as portrayed by Bryce Dallas Howard in Spider-Man 3.
 The Amazing Spider-Man was a commercial success and was the seventh highest-grossing film of the year with global revenues of $757.9 million.
 Entertainment Weekly's Lisa Schwarzbaum found Stone to be "irresistible", and Ian Freer of Empire was particularly impressed with Stone's and Garfield's performances.
 At the annual People's Choice Awards ceremony, she was nominated for three awards, including Favorite Movie Actress.
-Later that year, Stone voiced a role in the crime-based video game Sleeping Dogs, which earned her a Spike Video Game Award for Best Performance by a Human Female.
+Later that year, Stone voiced a role in the crime-based video game Sleeping Dogs, which earned her a Spike Video Game Award.

 Stone began 2013 with a voice role in the DreamWorks Animation film The Croods, which was nominated for the Academy Award for Best Animated Feature.
-This followed with an appearance in Movie 43, an anthology film which consists of sixteen short stories—she played the title role in the segment entitled "Veronica".
+This followed with an appearance in Movie 43, an anthology film which consists of 16 short stories—she played the title role in the segment entitled "Veronica".
 She next starred alongside Ryan Gosling and Sean Penn in Ruben Fleischer's Gangster Squad (2013), a crime thriller set in Los Angeles during the 1940s.
 A. O. Scott of The New York Times dismissed the film as "a hectic jumble of fedoras and zoot suits", but praised Stone's pairing with Gosling.

-She expressed a desire to work with Gosling on more projects.
+Established actress (2014–2017)

 In 2014, Stone reprised the role of Gwen Stacy in The Amazing Spider-Man 2.
 She believed that her character did not depend on the film's protagonist, asserting: "She saves him more than he saves her.
 She's incredibly helpful to Spider-Man ...
 He's the muscle, she's the brains."
 Her performance was well received by critics; an Empire reviewer commended her for standing out in the film, writing, "Stone is the Heath Ledger of this series, doing something unexpected with an easily dismissed supporting character."
 The role won her the Favorite Movie Actress award at the 2015 Kids' Choice Awards.
 Later that year, Stone took on a role in Woody Allen's romantic comedy Magic in the Moonlight, a modest commercial success.
 A. O. Scott criticized her role, and pairing with Colin Firth, describing it as "the kind of pedantic nonsense that is meant to signify superior intellect".